 Medical Course Load Reduction: Voluntary course load reduction after withdrawal deadline, which is granted in order to improve mental or physical health.

-- Meet with the dean of academic achievement in the Center for Academic Success to discuss your circumstances and to learn about options.
+- Meet with a staff member in the Center for Academic Success to discuss your circumstances and to learn about options.

 - Complete the Medical Leave of Absence or Course Reduction Request form.